-Iranian President Hassan Rouhani says he wants a deal with the West on his country's nuclear program in as little as three months.
+Iran's new centrist president, Hassan Rouhani, says he wants a nuclear deal with the West in three to six months.